My approach for the past 15 years is based on a combination of:

 I inform Public Health and the Home Office on best practice with regards to national treatment strategy for addictive disorders as a Board Member for Recovery Group UK, and as an Advisory Panel Member for the Centre of Social Justice’s Addiction Unit, I have been constructing policy recommendations and attending All-Party-Parliamentary-Groups to present experience, opinions and ideas.

-I am the Co-Founder and Clinical Director of Attune, providing mental health & well-being support packages to creatives in the Music Industry, and am currently providing Clinical Consultancy to The Pocressi Initiative, the Music Support charity, and Parker Consulting, which includes; guidance and supervision, recruitment of clinicians, therapeutic assessments, and 1:1 Counselling & Psychotherapy, alongside the writing and delivery of addiction-focused training.
+I am the Co-Founder and Clinical Director of Attune, providing mental health & well-being support packages to creatives in the Music Industry, and am currently providing Clinical Consultancy to The Pocressi Initiative, and the Music Support, BAPAM, and HMUK charities.
+This includes; clinical guidance and supervision, recruitment of clinicians, therapeutic assessments, and Counselling & Psychotherapy, alongside the writing and delivery of addiction-focused training.

 I also lecture on the Addiction Psychology & Counselling MSc at London South Bank University, still find time to play the drums for the ‘Council of Neptune’, and coming from a Buddhist family; use this philosophy to enhance both my personal and professional life